Cave of Forgotten Dreams: Production

-Herzog's interest in Chauvet Cave, and the paintings inside, was prompted by an article in The New Yorker entitled "First Impressions" by Judith Thurman, who is credited as one of the co-producers of the film.
+Herzog's interest in Chauvet Cave, and the paintings inside, was prompted by an article in The New Yorker titled "First Impressions" (2008) by Judith Thurman.
+She became one of the co-producers of the film.

 To help preserve the artwork, access to the cave is restricted, and the general public is not allowed to enter, so Herzog had to get special permission from the French Minister of Culture to film inside.
 He was given approval for six shooting days of four hours each, with numerous restrictions.
 Everyone authorized to enter Chauvet Cave must wear special suits and fresh shoes that have not been worn outside, and, because of near-toxic levels of radon and carbon dioxide in the cave, nobody can stay inside for more than a few hours each day.
-Herzog was only allowed to bring a four-person crew into the cave, so he was just accompanied by cinematographer Peter Zeitlinger, a sound recordist (Eric Spitzer-Marlyn), and an assistant, and worked the lights himself.
-The crew was limited to battery-powered equipment they could carry into the cave themselves and lights that gave off no excess heat, had to stay on a 2 ft walkway, and could not touch any part of the cave's wall or floor.
+Herzog was allowed to bring only a four-person crew into the cave, so he was accompanied by cinematographer Peter Zeitlinger, a sound recordist (Eric Spitzer-Marlyn), and an assistant, and worked the lights himself.
+The crew was limited to battery-powered equipment that they could carry into the cave themselves and lights that gave off no excess heat.
+The crew had to stay on a 2 ft walkway, and could not touch any part of the cave's wall or floor.

 The production encountered several technical difficulties in working with the 3-D cameras, which were custom-built for the production and often assembled inside the cave itself, in a documentary setting.
-At the time of production, 3-D films were typically shot on soundstages with heavy use of digital manipulation.
+At the time of production, 3-D films were typically shot on soundstages with strong use of digital manipulation.
 Often, foreground and background elements would be shot separately and digitally composited into the finished shot.
-Techniques for 3-D filmmaking in natural environments with a single camera and no compositing were largely undeveloped, and had to be worked out experimentally by the crew in post-production.
+As techniques for 3-D filmmaking in natural environments with a single camera and no compositing were largely undeveloped, the crew had to work these out experimentally in post-production.

-Before filming Cave of Forgotten Dreams, Herzog was skeptical of the artistic value of 3-D filmmaking, and had only seen one 3-D film (James Cameron's 2009 film Avatar).
-The idea to use a 3-D camera for the film was first suggested by Zeitlinger, who felt, before ever entering the cave, that 3-D might be appropriate to capture the contours of the walls.
-Herzog initially dismissed the idea, believing 3-D to be (in Zeitlinger's words) "a gimmick of the commercial cinema", but, once he visited the cave, he decided the film had to be shot in 3-D to "capture the intentions of the painters", who incorporated the wall's subtle bulges and contours into their art.
-After finishing work on Cave, Herzog stated he had no plans to film in 3-D again.
+Before filming Cave of Forgotten Dreams, Herzog was skeptical of the artistic value of 3-D filmmaking.
+He had seen only one 3-D film (James Cameron's 2009 film Avatar).
+Zeitlinger was the first to suggest using a 3-D camera for the film.
+Even entering the cave, he felt that 3-D might be appropriate to capture the contours of the walls.
+Herzog initially dismissed the idea, believing 3-D to be (in Zeitlinger's words) "a gimmick of the commercial cinema".
+But, once he visited the cave, he decided the film had to be shot in 3-D to "capture the intentions of the painters", who incorporated the wall's subtle bulges and contours into their art.
+After finishing work on Cave, Herzog said he had no plans to film again in 3-D.